AndroidDev77/Hammerspoon/README.md

 # Three-Finger Swipe Gesture Script for Hammerspoon

 ## Overview
+I didn't want to pay for BetterTouchTool just for 1 gesture so I created this script.
 This script enables gesture-based volume control on macOS using **Hammerspoon**.
 By swiping up or down with three fingers on your trackpad, you can increase or decrease the system volume.

 ### Features:
 - **Three-Finger Swipe Gesture Detection**: Adjusts the volume based on trackpad swipes.